This guide assumes that its readers:

 - Understand how to populate functions with dynamic page-specific values

-This set of documents are only guides to help you complete the instrumentation.
-The code provided are samples to help showcase the proper syntax and parameters.
+This set of documents is only a guide to help you complete the instrumentation.
+The code snippets provided are samples to help showcase the proper syntax and parameters.

 How It Works